Vogue France: 1920–54

+Publication of French Vogue was put on hold in 1940 after its permission to publish was not granted by the occupying Nazi authorities.
+The assets of the magazine and French Condé Nast's other fashion publication Le Jardin des Modes were liquidated and both publications were placed under the protection of the Tribunal de Commerce.
+During the publication pause Brunhoff created l'Album de la Mode du Figaro based in Monte Carlo to fill the market gap left from the closure of Vogue.
+Regular contributors to Vogue including Germaine Beaumont, Paul Valéry, Georges Duhamel, and illustrators Bernard Blossac, Pierre Mourgue, and Pierre Pagès all contributed to the publication.
+Vogue Paris restarted publication with a special 'Liberation' issue in early 1945.

 Under Edmonde Charles-Roux (1954–66)

-Edmonde Charles-Roux (1920–2016), who had previously worked at Elle and France-Soir, became the magazine’s editor-in-chief in 1954.
+Edmonde Charles-Roux (1920–2016), who had previously worked at Elle and France-Soir, became the magazine's editor-in-chief in 1954.
 Charles-Roux was a great supporter of Christian Dior's "New Look", of which she later said, "It signalled that we could laugh again - that we could be provocative again, and wear things that would grab people's attention in the street."
 In August 1956, the magazine issued a special ready-to-wear (prêt-à-porter) issue, signaling a shift in fashion's focus from couture production.

-She left Vogue in 1966, as the result of a conflict for wanting to place a black woman on the cover of the magazine.
+She was dismissed from Vogue in 1966, as the result of a conflict for wanting to place black model Donyale Luna on the cover of the magazine.
 When later asked about her departure, Charles-Roux refused to confirm or deny this account.
+A black model on the cover of French Vogue did not come until 1988 when Naomi Campbell was featured on the cover.